mus-format/specification/README.md

 for changes in the type structure or MUS format.

 Thus, the MUS format suggests to have only one "version" mark for the entire type, instead of having a separate "version" mark for each field.
-With this approach, we can send fewer bytes over the network or store fewer bytes on disk.
+And again, with this approach, we can send fewer bytes over the network or store fewer bytes on disk.
-And that's great because I/O is often a performance bottleneck.

 # Streaming
 MUS format is suitable for streaming, all we need to know for this is the data